SciML/sciml.ai/_posts/2017-4-30-API_changes.md

 the GPU, or using PETSc, etc., and replace the nonlinear solver code with one of your own choosing.

+## Full v0.6 Compatibility

+DifferentialEquations.jl is now compatible with Julia's v0.6.
+Additionally, the deprecation warnings have all been cleaned up (except for the deprecation warnings from the dependencies NLsolve.jl and IterativeSolvers.jl... go bug them to merge my PRs and tag a new version if you want those depwarns gone :)).
+This means that you should feel free to start using DifferentialEquations on v0.6 without a hitch.

+But there is one caveat to mention.
+Plots.jl is not v0.6 compatible right now, and so you should stay on v0.5 until plotting is ready if that's a functionality that you need.

 # Near Future Changes

 These are changes which didn't quite make the 2.0 release, but will be coming soon